-The inaugural Global Pluralism Award Ceremony took place in November 2017 in Ottawa, Canada.
+The latest Global Pluralism Award Ceremony took place in November 2019 in Ottawa, Canada.
 The recipients were invited to attend and present their work at the ceremony and other events.
 The Centre’s Board of Directors, national and international media, and distinguished guests were in attendance.

 Learn more about the 2019 Global Pluralism Award ceremony.